dmlc/gluon-nlp/docs/api/notes/vocab_emb.rst

 Vocabulary and Embedding API
 ----------------------------

+This note illustrates how to write simple code to create index for tokens to form a :class:`vocabulary <gluonnlp.Vocab>`, and utilize pre-trained :mod:`word-embeddings
+<gluonnlp.embedding>`.

 All the code demonstrated in this document assumes that the following modules or packages are imported.